chicio/Contract-Testing-Asynchronous-Messaging-Pact/README.md

 mvn pact:publish
 ```

-* execute the test fo the `RefundService` producer to verify the pact published
+* execute the test of the `RefundService` producer to verify the pact published